squaresLab/genprog4java/README.md

 ### Integration with Defects4j ###

-There are two main scripts for integrating defects4J with GenProg.
-Both are in Genprog4Java/defects4j-scripts
+There is one main script for integrating defects4J with GenProg.
+Located in Genprog4Java/defects4j-scripts

+The first thing this script does, is to call a second script to prepared the bug execution called prepareBug.sh.

 prepareBug.sh sets up a defect for a repair attempt, including a complete GenProg4Java config file.

-It takes the following parameters:

-* 1st param is the package in upper case (ex: Lang, Chart, Closure, Math, Time)
-* 2nd param is the bug number (ex: 1,2,3,4,...)
-* 3rd param is the folder where the project is (ex: "/home/mau/Research/" )
-* 4td param is the folder where defects4j is installed (ex: "/home/mau/Research/defects4j/" )
-* 5th param is the option of running it (ex: allHuman, oneHuman, oneGenerated)
-* 6th param is the percentage of test cases being used to guide genprog's search (ex: 1, 100)

-So a typical run would look like this:
-./prepareBug.sh Math 2 /home/mau/Research/ /home/mau/Research/defects4j/ allHuman 100

 The script creates a directory in the defects4j folder called ExamplesCheckedOut, in which it checks out the buggy and fixed versions of the project/bug number you specify.
 It compiles them both.